White House unveils COVID-19 testing blueprint

 WASHINGTON, D.C.
 (NEXSTAR) — The White House is again pushing back on criticism that coronavirus testing has been too slow by releasing a list of testing guidelines for states to follow.

-The White House said its new testing blueprint will give states a safe path towards re-opening their economies.
+The White House said its new testing blueprint will give states a safe path toward reopening their economies.

 “We are going to make sure they have the supplies and the capability to test at least two percent of their population every month,” said Adm.
 Brett Giroir, head of the Department of Health and Human Services.